 – Dwarf broad beans, smaller and with 2-4 seeds in the interior, come from the variety Vicia faba var.
 Minor (in English, pigeon bean).

 – Medium-sized broad beans intended for animal fodder are of the variety V. faba var.
 Equine (in English, horsebroadbeans) and var.
 Angustifolia.

 Contraindications of beans

 It has been popularly said that beans should not be eaten at night because, being difficult to digest, they can produce nightmares.
 In the Middle Ages it was thought that the souls of the dead lived inside this vegetable and did not let them sleep.

 Some people have been intoxicated simply by contact with the pollen of the plant.

-In no case should people with favism should eat broad beas of to get in contact with bean plants brado beans pollen. in order no to produce the following symptoms; dizziness, vomiting, headache, abdominal pain, fever, etc. within 48 hours after consumption food.
+In no case should people with favism should eat broad beans of to get in contact with bean plants or beans pollen in order no to produce the following symptoms; dizziness, vomiting, headache, abdominal pain, fever, etc. within 48 hours after consumption food.
 It is an intoxication acquired by some people who are genetically predisposed.

 * More information: Toxicity of the broad beans.

 Nutritional composition of broad beans

 |COMPOSITION TABLE OF BROAD BEANS PER 100 g.|